Furnace Design System

 Background

-EVERFI has a large portfolio of e-learning courses, ranging in subject from Early Literacy to Workplace Inclusivity to the crowd favorite, Bloodborne Pathogen Training.
+Everfi has a large portfolio of e-learning courses, ranging in subject from Early Literacy to Workplace Inclusivity to the crowd favorite, Bloodborne Pathogen Training.
 Historically, courses were one-offs designed by individual teams using building blocks provided by our SDK, styling and composing them in unique ways.
 However, there was no feedback loop to collate these stylesheets, templates, and interactions for later reuse, so each new course build started from scratch.

 Around 2018, as the company began to scale, there was a well-intentioned effort to do just that.
 Components were gathered from existing courses, their styles turned into variables, and custom stylesheets became themes that could be reused across product families.
+In theory.

 But the components were hyper-specific and inflexible.
-Styles were incomplete and context-dependent — font sizes were often hard-coded, a padding variable was available on one button but not another.
-Somehow, accordion chevrons were always pink.
+Styles were incomplete and context-dependent: font sizes were often hard-coded, a padding variable was available on one button but not another; somehow, accordion chevrons were always pink.

 For the next year, we tried to make do, but without a style or UX foundation in place, designers and writers struggled to make square pegs designed for a past course fit into round holes posed by a new audience or topic.

 It became difficult to maintain, impossible to fully document, and risky to make even minor changes to.
-We'd have to break everything in order to fix it, so in early 2019, I began working on a proposal to rethink it from the ground up.
+We'd have to break everything in order to fix it, so, in early 2019, I began working on a proposal to rethink it from the ground up.
 By the end of the year, we'd built it.

 Goals